 We’re going to discuss premises and how they lead to conclusions.
-This is tested on the GMAT in Main Idea questions.
+This is tested on the GRE in Main Idea questions.
 The first thing to know is that Main Idea questions aren’t summarize the above argument questions or restate the facts questions; they’re find the conclusion questions.

 CHALLENGE: Identify the Conclusion

 Main Idea questions are focused on finding the conclusion and are easily identifiable.
 These questions are typically phrased like this:

 - The main point of the passage is that . . .

 - Which of the following statements about . . . is best supported by the statements above?